 We have included affiliate links to products and resources we have used and recommend

-A download of our Earth Layers Template available when you subscribe to our Hands-on Activities News Letter or to purchase in our store
+A download of our Earth Layers Template available when you subscribe to our Activities Newsletter or to purchase in our store

 Printer – we use an HP Envy with Insta-Ink having used many different versions in the past this is proving to be most cost effective and prints beautifully.

 Cutting Mat if you are using a craft knife